head_img_slim

 Yayoi Period

 Around 300 BC, Japan finally transitioned to an agricultural economy.
-The period from around 300 BC to 250 AD is known as the Yayoi period, named after the pottery used during that time.
+The period from around 300 BC to 250 CE is called the Yayoi period, named after the pottery used at the time.
 Yayoi pottery is characterized by being thinner and harder compared to Jomon pottery.

 [More Info.]